Ronny Chieng: Career

+In 2012, Chieng, alongside Matt Okine, won best newcomer at the Melbourne International Comedy Festival for his show The Ron Way.

-Chieng performed with Trevor Noah in 2013 at an Australian comedy festival in Melbourne.
+Chieng performed with Trevor Noah in 2013 at the Just for Laughs comedy festival in Montreal.
 In 2015, he was asked to audition for the correspondent role on The Daily Show, which Noah hosted from 2015 to 2022.
 In July 2016, he was named one of 10 Comics to Watch by Variety.
-Three months later, he had a segment on The Daily Show in which he gave an expletive-laden criticism of a Jesse Watters clip on Fox News deemed by many as racist.
+Three months later, he had a segment on The Daily Show in which he criticized a Jesse Watters clip on Fox News deemed by many as racist.
 He also revisited New York City's Chinatown neighborhood, where Watters had mocked residents, and conducted more respectful interviews in Mandarin and Cantonese.
 The video went viral and received coverage in The Washington Post and on Slate.

 In 2017, Chieng began co-writing and starring in the sitcom Ronny Chieng: International Student, based on his own experience as a Malaysian student in Australia.
 It was developed for Comedy Central in America and ABC TV in Australia.
 In 2018, he made his film debut in Crazy Rich Asians, as Eddie Cheng, an obnoxious banker.

 In 2019, his first stand-up special with Netflix, Asian Comedian Destroys America!, was released, directed by his Daily Show collaborator Sebastian DiNatale.
 In early 2021, Chieng signed a deal with Netflix for two additional stand-up specials and a "docu-comedy."
-He also appeared as the original character Jon Jon in the Marvel Studios film Shang-Chi and the Legend of the Ten Rings, and it was announced that Chieng and DiNatale will co-write a martial arts action-comedy film for Sony.
+He also appeared as the original character Jon Jon in the Marvel Studios film Shang-Chi and the Legend of the Ten Rings; it was also announced that Chieng and DiNatale will co-write a martial arts action-comedy film for Sony.